 If you truly don’t want to leave the resort, the Hyatt Regency Maui also has 10 on-site restaurants and a nightly luau.

-You may be able to use your points to upgrade to a club room and you’ll get access to the Regency Club and complimentary food and beverages per day.
+You can use more points to upgrade to a club room and you’ll get access to the Regency Club and complimentary food and beverages per day.
 If you’ve got the points this is worth considering since resort food is notoriously expensive and underappreciated by kids.

 Grand Hyatt Kauai Resort & Spa

 If I haven’t made your decision on where to stay hard enough already, the Grand Hyatt Kauai is another great option for families in Hawaii.
-Cash rates exceed $600 per night, but points offer a great value starting at 21k Hyatt points per night for this Category 6 hotel.
+Cash rates exceed $600 per night, but points offer a great value at 30k Hyatt points per night for this Category 7 hotel.

 Like the Hyatt Regency Maui, the Grand Hyatt is a true resort.
 It boasts beautiful rooms, a beachfront location, fitness classes, and on site restaurants.
 The kids will love floating past waterfalls in the lazy river pool and swooshing down their 150 foot waterslide.
 The Grand Hyatt Kauai has its own Hawaiian Cultural Center where they offer a variety of cultural classes for kids and adults alike.